electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 In this part of the tutorial, you will learn how to set up your Electron project and write a minimal starter application.
-By the end of this section, you should be able to run a working Electron app in development mode.
+By the end of this section, you should be able to run a working Electron app in development mode from your terminal.

 ## Setting up your project